abstract:caviness:caviness

 Use of some commercial software on Caviness may require that your research group purchase a right-to-use license (e.g. ANSYS, IDL and COMSOL).

 If you are experiencing a system related problem, first check Caviness cluster monitoring (off-campus access requires UD VPN).
-To report a new problem, or you just can't find the help you need on this wiki, then submit a Research Computing High Performance Computing (HPC) Clusters Help Request and complete the form including Caviness and your problem details in the description field.
+To report a new problem, or you just can't find the help you need on this wiki, then submit a Research Computing High Performance Computing (HPC) Clusters Help Request and complete the form including Caviness in the short description, problem type High Performance Computing, and your problem details in the description.

 hpc-ask is a Google group established to stimulate interactions within UD’s broader HPC community and is based on members helping members.
 This is a great venue to post a question about HPC, start a discussion, or share an upcoming event with the community.
 Anyone may request membership.
 Messages are sent as a daily summary to all group members.
 This list is archived, public, and searchable by anyone.